Tracymbone/Angular_app/README.md

 ## Project Link
 This is where you get the link of my angular app using this url https://tracymbone.github.io/Angular_app/

+## Setup Instruction
+This project is also found in other medias

 ## Development server